CiscoDevNet/WASTC2024-vFDW/2-Tuesday/Intro-to-Terraform/README.md

 ### **Introduction**:

 In this demo, you will create a simple local infrastructure using Terraform and Docker.
-The infrastructure will include a Docker network and a Docker container running Nginx.
+The infrastructure will include a Docker network and a Docker container running NGINX.

 <br>